Laila el-Haddad: Personal life and background

-El-Haddad was born in Kuwait in 1978.
-She was raised primarily in Saudi Arabia, where her parents worked, and she spent her summers in Gaza.
+El-Haddad was born in Kuwait and raised primarily in Saudi Arabia, where her parents worked, and she spent her summers in Gaza.

 She traveled to the United States to attend Duke University, and then went on to receive her MPP from Harvard's Kennedy School of Government, where she was awarded the Clinton Scholarship for Palestinian graduate students.
 She moved to Gaza to work as a journalist while her husband remained in the US.
 The experience of constantly waiting, whether for documentation or for borders to open, informs her take on the issues that Palestinians face today.

-El-Haddad is married with one son and three daughters.

 Life and career

 From 2003 to 2007, El-Haddad was the Gaza correspondent for the al-Jazeera English website.
-She was praised for her extensive behind the scenes coverage of the Gaza Disengagement in 2005 and Palestinian parliamentary elections in 2006.

-El-Haddad co-directed Tourist With A Typewriter Production Company's film Tunnel Trade, and she has contributed to the Beit-Sahur based Alternative Tourism Guide's Palestine guidebook.
+She covered the Gaza Disengagement in 2005 and Palestinian parliamentary elections in 2006.
+El-Haddad co-directed Tourist With A Typewriter Production Company's film Tunnel Trade.